ddev/ddev/docs/content/users/install/phpstorm.md

 - DDEV v1.21.1 or higher.
 - Make sure to get at least one project going with `ddev start` before trying to set up the plugin, because the plugin assumes it has a project to work with.

-## Prerequisite

-Regardless of your setup, you need to have PhpStorm use DDEV’s private docker-compose executable.

-In PhpStorm, navigate to *Preferences* → *Build, Execution, Deployment* → *Docker* → *Tools*, and set the docker-compose executable to the full path of your `.ddev/bin/docker-compose` file relative to your home directory.

-If you’re using WSL2 and running PhpStorm on the Windows side, PhpStorm can’t use docker-compose from WSL2, so configure Docker Desktop in *Settings* → *General* to “Use Docker Compose V2” and use a recent version of Docker Desktop.

 ## DDEV Integration Plugin

 It’s easiest to use the DDEV Integration Plugin, which you can install from [its landing page](https://plugins.jetbrains.com/plugin/18813-ddev-integration) or by searching the in-app marketplace (*Preferences* → *Plugins* → *Marketplace*) for “DDEV”.
 The integration plugin handles nearly everything on this page automatically, and works on all platforms.